karinhawk/punk-api/README.md

 ## Bugs to fix <a name = "bugs_to_fix"></a>

 - Cannot refresh whilst on specific beer page (fix: could implement a state)
-- Applying search/filter whilst on specific beer page will break the page (fix: must implement toggle state for navbar)